 If your site’s success depends on attracting users to your site and staying on your site or performing other functions, such as visiting your other pages, then your bounce rate likely is a factor if ranking suffers.
 This indicates that the content on your site does not match the experience a user expected when clicking on your site in search results.
 To make sure that this does not happen, you need to focus on two areas.
 The first is website redesign.
 The second is meaningful content.

-How to Interpreting and Improving Your Bounce Rate?
+How to Interpreting and Reducing Your Bounce Rate?